 A rested body creates a more rested me in the morning and thus continues in helping me stay clam and relaxed during December.
 Plus, with all the extra colds and sickness during the winter months, sleep is a great first start in keeping as healthy as possible.

 This one is still a work in progress for me.
-I’m probably going to add it to my 2017 New Year’s Resolution list.
+I’m probably going to add it to my New Year’s Resolution list.
 I’m always tired and going to bed too late is 99% my fault.

 Focus on counting your blessings and remembering what you are grateful for every day of the year.
 This will help you gain perspective on what the holiday season should really be about.

-There you go, seven ways I have been trying to slow down during this Christmas Season.
+There you go, seven (eight) ways I have been trying to slow down during this Christmas Season.
 This entire month has felt so wonderful that I am thinking I might adopt a slower December attitude from here on out.

 How are you feeling this holiday?
 Any additional tips for an enjoyable Christmas?
 Share share below.
 I’d love more ideas!